longview/TDF_Test/Readme.md

 It seems a good receiver can keep the second phase error below 200 µs.
 The seemingly official status/logging page is here: [SERVICE DES REFERENCES NATIONALES DE TEMPS](https://syrte.obspm.fr/tfc/temps/outgoing_data/ALS162/).

 Note that in French, the signal is referred to as ALS162, and while there still isn't an enormous amount of public documentation at least there is _some_ in French.
+The official specification is Norme Française NF C 90-002, which does not appear to be public.

 ![Screenshot of program](screenshot.PNG?raw=true "Screenshot")